VexedPanda888/AscendMetrics2/README.md

 ## Commands

-## Emulate locally (not configured, DO NOT USE)
+## Run locally (not configured)

-Run: firebase emulators:deploy
+Run: npm run dev
-note: can be run with Github integration for easy revisions
+Note: run this from the react-ts directory

 ## Deploy to firebase

 Run: firebase deploy
-note: (not configured) see google analytics
+Note: (not configured) google analytics

 # Relevant Documentation